 Lou Lynn began exploring the sculptural potential of glass in the mid 1980s and attributes her interest in the use of glass as a sculptural medium to the frequent periods of study she undertook at the Pilchuck Glass School, in Stanwood, WA.

-Ms. Lynn’s sculpture has been exhibited nationally and internationally and can be found in numerous public collections including: Canadian Museum of History (Gatineau, QC), Canadian Clay & Glass Museum (Waterloo, ON), Claridge Collection (Montreal, PQ) Foreign Affairs Canada – Berlin Embassy Collection (Berlin, Germany) Glasmuseum (Ebeltoft, Denmark), Northlands Creative Glass (Lybster, Scotland), Kamloops Public Art Gallery (Kamloops, BC), Xerox of Canada Collection (Toronto, ON), Yunnan Hanrongxuan Art Museum (Kunming, China), Montreal Museum of Fine Arts (Montreal, PQ), and the Corning Museum of Glass (Corning, NY).
+Ms. Lynn’s sculpture has been exhibited nationally and internationally and can be found in numerous public collections including: Canadian Museum of History (Gatineau, QC), Canadian Clay & Glass Museum (Waterloo, ON), Claridge Collection (Montreal, PQ) Foreign Affairs Canada – Berlin Embassy Collection (Berlin, Germany) Glasmuseum (Ebeltoft, Denmark), Northlands Glass Centre (Lybster, Scotland), Kamloops Public Art Gallery (Kamloops, BC), Xerox of Canada Collection (Toronto, ON), Yunnan Hanrongxuan Art Museum (Kunming, China), Montreal Museum of Fine Arts (Montreal, PQ), Two Rivers Gallery (Prince George, BC) and the Corning Museum of Glass (Corning, NY).